shipwright-io/build/docs/build.md

 The `Build` definition supports the following fields:

 - Required:
-  - [`apiVersion`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Specifies the API version, for example `shipwright.io/v1alpha1`.
+  - [`apiVersion`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Specifies the API version, for example `shipwright.io/v1beta1`.
   - [`kind`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Specifies the Kind type, for example `Build`.
   - [`metadata`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Metadata that identify the custom resource instance, especially the name of the `Build`, and in which [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) you place it. **Note**: You should use your own namespace, and not put your builds into the shipwright-build namespace where Shipwright's system components run.
   - `spec.source` - Refers to the location of the source code, for example a Git repository or source bundle image.
   - `spec.strategy` - Refers to the `BuildStrategy` to be used, see the [examples](../samples/buildstrategy)
-  - `spec.builder.image` - Refers to the image containing the build tools to build the source code. (_Use this path for Dockerless strategies, this is just required for `source-to-image` buildStrategy_) **This field has been deprecated, and will be removed in a future release.**
   - `spec.output`- Refers to the location where the generated image would be pushed.
-  - `spec.output.credentials.name`- Reference an existing secret to get access to the container registry.
+  - `spec.output.pushSecret`- Reference an existing secret to get access to the container registry.

 - Optional:
   - `spec.paramValues` - Refers to a name-value(s) list to specify values for `parameters` defined in the `BuildStrategy`.
-  - `spec.dockerfile` - Path to a Dockerfile to be used for building an image. (_Use this path for strategies that require a Dockerfile_). **This field has been deprecated, and will be removed in a future release.**
-  - `spec.sources` - [Sources](#sources) describes a slice of artifacts that will be imported into the project context before the actual build process starts. **This field has been deprecated, and will be removed in a future release.**
   - `spec.timeout` - Defines a custom timeout.
 The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example, `5m`.
 The default is ten minutes.
 You can overwrite the value in the `BuildRun`.
-  - `metadata.annotations[build.shipwright.io/build-run-deletion]` - Defines if delete all related BuildRuns when deleting the Build.
-The default is `false`.
   - `spec.output.annotations` - Refers to a list of `key/value` that could be used to [annotate](https://github.com/opencontainers/image-spec/blob/main/annotations.md) the output image.
   - `spec.output.labels` - Refers to a list of `key/value` that could be used to label the output image.
   - `spec.env` - Specifies additional environment variables that should be passed to the build container.
 The available variables depend on the tool that is being used by the chosen build strategy.
+  - `spec.retention.atBuildDeletion` - Defines if all related BuildRuns needs to be deleted when deleting the Build.
+The default is false.
   - `spec.retention.ttlAfterFailed` - Specifies the duration for which a failed buildrun can exist.
   - `spec.retention.ttlAfterSucceeded` - Specifies the duration for which a successful buildrun can exist.
   - `spec.retention.failedLimit` - Specifies the number of failed buildrun that can exist.